Convex-Dev/design/docs/cad/003_encoding/README.md

 - n = a hex value from 0-15
 ```

-Applications SHOULD use a small code value (e.g. a small Integer) to specify the precise type of value being encoded, and a corresponding value that is meaningful for the given code value.
+Applications SHOULD use a small code value (e.g. a small Long, or a Byte Flag) to specify the precise type of value being encoded, and a corresponding value that is meaningful for the given code value.

 Applications MAY in addition use the hex digit `n` to further disambiguate code types.
-In combination with the 18 valid valid one byte encodings, this gives a reasonably generous 288 distinct code types before another byte is required.
+In combination with the 18 valid one byte encodings, this gives a reasonably generous 288 distinct code types before another byte is required.

+Fun Idea: A 1-byte Lisp where `0x10` is an opening paren, `0x00` is a closing paren and `0xb0 - 0xbf` are the allowable tokens.

-### `0xd0`-`0xdf` Dense Records
+### `0xd0`-`0xdf` Data Records

 Data Records are record types where every field value is encoded.

 ```
-`0xdn` <VLQ Count=n> <Continues as Vector Encoding>
+`0xdn` <VLQ Count=z> <Continues as Vector Encoding>

 Where:
 - n = a hex value from 0-15
+- z = the number of fields in the record
 ```

 Data Record encoding is exactly the same as a Vector, with the exception of the tag byte.

-Applications MAY in use the hex digit `n` to disambiguate record types.
-If this is insufficient, implementations SHOULD use the first or the last record value to indicate the type.
+Applications MAY in use the hex digit `n` and/or the field length `z` to distinguish record types.
+If this is insufficient, applications SHOULD use the first or the last field value to indicate the type.

 ### `0xff` Illegal